-Redemption of Series E Bonds Upon Failure to Remarket and Other Events
+Redemption of Series F Bonds Upon Failure to Remarket and Other Events

-With regard to the tender and remarketing of any of the Series E Bonds on their applicable Tender Dates, in the event that as of any applicable Tender Date the Remarketing Agent (a) shall not have been duly appointed by the Authority, (b) shall have resigned or been removed by the Authority and no successor shall have been duly appointed by the Authority, (c) shall not have remarketed the applicable Series E Bonds and transferred the Purchase Price for such Series E Bonds to the Tender Agent, or (d) shall have failed to establish interest rates for such Series E Bonds, then the Authority shall on the applicable Tender Date redeem such Series E Bonds not remarketed and paid for by the Remarketing Agent (see "Redemption of Series E Bonds" below).
+With regard to the tender and remarketing of any of the Series F Bonds on their applicable Tender Dates, in the event that as of any applicable Tender Date the Remarketing Agent (a) shall not have been duly appointed by the Authority, (b) shall have resigned or been removed by the Authority and no successor shall have been duly appointed by the Authority, (c) shall not have remarketed the applicable Series F Bonds and transferred the Purchase Price for such Series F Bonds to the Tender Agent, or (d) shall have failed to establish interest rates for such Series F Bonds, then the Authority shall on the applicable Tender Date redeem such Series F Bonds not remarketed and paid for by the Remarketing Agent (see "Redemption of Series F Bonds" below).

-Redemption of Series E Bonds
+Redemption of Series F Bonds

-The Series E Bonds are not subject to redemption prior to their applicable Earliest Tender Dates.
-Each Series E Bond is subject to redemption (i) at the election of the Authority, in whole or in part, on any one or more Business Days from and including its Earliest Tender Date to and including its Tender Date, and (ii) as described above under "Redemption of Series E Bonds Upon Failure to Remarket and Other Events".
-The Redemption Price of any Series E Bond to be so redeemed shall be equal to its principal amount.
+The Series F Bonds are not subject to redemption prior to their Earliest Tender Date.
+Each Series F Bond is subject to redemption (i) at the election of the Authority, in whole or in part, on any one or more Business Days from and including its Earliest Tender Date to and including its Tender Date, and (ii) as described above under "Redemption of Series F Bonds Upon Failure to Remarket and Other Events".
+The Redemption Price of any Series F Bond to be so redeemed shall be equal to its principal amount.
 Accrued interest to, but excluding, the date of redemption will be paid upon redemption.

-In selecting amounts and subseries of Series E Bonds to be redeemed at the election of the Authority, the Authority expects to consider such factors as it deems relevant at that time to best achieve its financial and programmatic purposes.
-Such factors may include, but may not be limited to, the interest rates, the maturities, future legislation affecting Tax-Exempt Bonds (see "Changes in Federal or State Law and Programs" under "Certain Programmatic Considerations" in "Part II - "Summary of Programs" herein) and the impact of federal legislation requiring the redemption of bonds with repayments and prepayments of principal on mortgage loans made with or attributable to proceeds of bonds similar to the Series E Bonds (upon the conversion of the interest rates thereon to Long-Term Rates) then outstanding; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Series E Bonds to be redeemed.
-If less than all of the Series E Bonds of a subseries is to be redeemed, the Series E Bonds of such subseries to be redeemed shall be selected by lot in such manner as the Trustee may determine.
+In selecting amounts of Series F Bonds to be redeemed at the election of the Authority, the Authority expects to consider such factors as it deems relevant at that time to best achieve its financial and programmatic purposes.
+Such factors may include, but may not be limited to, the interest rates, the maturities, future legislation affecting Tax-Exempt Bonds (see "Changes in Federal or State Law and Programs" under "Certain Programmatic Considerations" in "Part II - "Summary of Programs" herein) and the impact of federal legislation requiring the redemption of bonds with repayments and prepayments of principal on mortgage loans made with or attributable to proceeds of bonds similar to the Series F Bonds (upon the conversion of the interest rates thereon to Long-Term Rates) then outstanding; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Series F Bonds to be redeemed.
+If less than all of the Series F Bonds are to be redeemed, the Series F Bonds to be redeemed shall be selected by lot in such manner as the Trustee may determine.

-Notice of any redemption of a Series E Bond (other than a redemption on its Tender Date) shall be sent to the Owner thereof at least 15 days prior to the date of redemption.
-In the case of a redemption of a Series E Bond on its Tender Date, no notice of redemption is required.
+Notice of any redemption of a Series F Bond (other than a redemption on its Tender Date) shall be sent to the Owner thereof at least 15 days prior to the date of redemption.
+In the case of a redemption of a Series F Bond on its Tender Date, no notice of redemption is required.
 Any notice to Owners required pursuant to the Current Resolution shall be sent or transmitted, at the Authority's direction, by mail or other means of physical delivery, or by facsimile or other electronic means to such Owner at his last address, physical or electronic, set forth in the Registration Books.

-Authority as Owner of Series E Bonds
+Authority as Owner of Series F Bonds